Daniel-KM/Omeka-S-module-BulkEdit/README.md

 Select the source datatype and the new datatype.
 Only some datatype are managed currently .

+When converting from an url to geographic coordinates (module [Data Type Geometry]) with a uri to [Geonames], the real coordinates are fetched.

 ### Fill data

 #### Update or remove owner